 Typically, you will be given access on the first day of the semester you are enrolled in.
 You may not be able to access Blackboard if you haven't yet completed the enrolment process and/or are listed as owing money to the University.

 For further information please contact the University Information Centre on:

-Tel 0800 80 80 98 Freephone for callers within New Zealand, or

-Tel 64 3 479 7000 for international callers.
+Tel Freephone (NZ only) 0800 80 80 98, or Tel +64 3 479 7000 for international callers